scottbell/openmct-biosim/README.md

 git clone https://github.com/scottbell/openmct-biosim
 cd openmct-biosim
 npm install
-npm run build:example
+npm run build:dev
 npm start
 ```

-This should build the example and run the Open MCT development server.
+This should build for development and run the Open MCT development server.
 After the server has started, launch a web browser pointing to http://localhost:9091/
 If you start a simulation, you'll see details of all the aspects of the simulation.

 This will start the Open MCT web application connected to a running BioSim server on `http://localhost:8009`.